-In some limited circumstances, a person other than the landowner could have standing to 1 2 pursue a claim for damages under this section.
-For example, in the above hypothetical, if at closing Waldman assigned to Heinsz any claim against First Bank based upon First Bank's 3 failure to record a timely satisfaction, then Heinsz may assert Waldman's status as a landowner 4 5 under this Act.
-Likewise, if Heinsz paid damages to Waldman to settle a deed warranty claim arising because of First Bank's failure to record a timely satisfaction, Heinsz would be 6 subrogated to Waldman's status as the landowner for the purpose of recovering damages from 7 8 First Bank as permitted by this section.
-9 10 SECTION 204.
+In some limited circumstances, a person other than the landowner could have standing to pursue a claim for damages under this section.
+For example, in the above hypothetical, if at closing Waldman assigned to Heinsz any claim against First Bank based upon First Bank's failure to record a timely satisfaction, then Heinsz may assert Waldman's status as a landowner under this Act.
+Likewise, if Heinsz paid damages to Waldman to settle a deed warranty claim arising because of First Bank's failure to record a timely satisfaction, Heinsz would be

+1 2 3 subrogated to Waldman's status as the landowner for the purpose of recovering damages from First Bank as permitted by this section.
+4 SECTION 204.
 FORM AND EFFECT OF SATISFACTION.
-11 (a) A document is sufficient to constitute a satisfaction of a security instrument if 12 it: 13 (1) identifies the security instrument, the original parties to the security 14 instrument, the recording data for the security instrument, and the office in which the security 15 instrument is recorded; 16 (2) states that the person signing the satisfaction is the secured creditor; 17 (3) contains a legal description of the real property identified in the security instrument, but only if a legal description is necessary for a satisfaction to be properly 18 19 indexed; 20 (4) contains language terminating the effectiveness of the security 21 instrument; and 22 (5) is signed by the secured creditor and acknowledged as required by law 23 for a conveyance of an interest in real property.

-shall accept for recording a satisfaction document, unless:

-(b) The [appropriate governmental office under the recording act of this state]

-(1) an amount equal to or greater than the applicable recording fee is not
+5 (a) A document is sufficient to constitute a satisfaction if it: 6 (1) identifies the security instrument, the original parties to the security 7 instrument, the recording data for the security instrument, and the office in which the security 8 instrument is recorded; 9 (2) states that the person signing the satisfaction is the secured creditor; 10 (3) contains a legal description of the real property identified in the security 11 instrument, but only if a legal description is necessary for a satisfaction to be properly indexed; 12 (4) contains language terminating the effectiveness of the security instrument; 13 and 14 (5) is signed by the secured creditor and acknowledged as required by law for a 15 conveyance of an interest in real property.
+16 (b) Upon recording, a document complying with subsection (a) constitutes a satisfaction 17 of the security instrument.
+18 (c) The [appropriate governmental office under the recording act of this state] shall 19 accept for recording a satisfaction document, unless: 20 (1) an amount equal to or greater than the applicable recording fee is not 21 tendered; 22 (2) the document is submitted by a method or in a medium not authorized by the 23 [appropriate governmental office under the recording act of this state]; or required by law for a conveyance of an interest in real property.